Leofric, first Bishop of Exeter was consecrated.

 1051 (24th September)

 The Witan met to discuss Earl Godwin’s refusal to carry out the King’s orders.
 They decided that Godwin and his family should be banished.
-The Godwin family left England.
+The Godwin family left England and Edward’s wife, Edith was sent to a convent.

 1053 (15th April)